 Following World War II, he became a naval aviator.
 He flew missions during the Korean War and in 1959, as the Deputy CNO for Air Warfare, developed the Naval Air Training and Operating Procedures Standardization (NATOPS) program.
 This program is still in effect more than 55 years later and has been credited with substantially reducing naval aviation accidents.

-Admiral Holloway served as president of the Naval Historical Foundation from 1980 to 1998 and ten years more as chairman.
-Since 2008, he has served as elected chairman emeritus.
+Admiral Holloway served as president of the Naval Historical Foundation from 1980 to 1998 and ten years more as chairman, after which he has served as elected chairman emeritus.
 His support for the Navy’s official history programs made possible the Naval History and Heritage Command’s online Dictionary of American Naval Fighting Ships project, one of the most important U.S. naval history resources available to a worldwide audience.

 Explore more, click on the link for the CNO's baseball cards, here